-It’s 2023 and the big news is … Brexit.
-For all the wrong reasons, one of which being at least some British people are waking up to the fact they were sold a bill of goods by extreme nationalists, with the bill coming due in the form of a shrunken, stalled economy.
-A recent poll indicates the majority of British voters – 56 per cent – believe Brexit has made Britain’s economy worse.
+It’s 2024 and the big news is … Brexit.
+For all the wrong reasons, one of which being at least some British people are waking up to the fact they were sold a bill of goods by extreme nationalists, with the bill coming due in the form of a shrunken, stalled economy and a less secure United Kingdom.

-With the seventh anniversary of Brexit here, it seemed like the referendum took place several lifetimes ago, so we’d forgotten most of the early details.
+With the eighth anniversary of Brexit past, it seems like the referendum took place several lifetimes ago, so we’d forgotten most of the early details.
 But way back in 2015 and 2016, brave Brexiteers Nigel Farage, Arron Banks and Boris Johnson were leading us to the Elysian Fields of a United Kingdom liberated from the velvet tyranny of the European Union.

 A few business leaders and economists tried to inject reality into the Brexit debate with warnings about the huge dent Brexit would put in the UK’s economy, but they were quickly shouted off the stage with cries of “Remoaners!” and “Operation Fear!”